gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

       #version 300 es

       // fragment shaders don't have a default precision so we need
-      // to pick one. mediump is a good default precision mediump float;
+      // to pick one. highp is a good default precision highp float;

       // we need to declare an output for the fragment shader out vec4 outColor;